 Finally, arrived safely and sound – Marhaba!
 A local friend says.
 Hello and welcome to Dubai!
 The airport is wide but Hong Kong is the far biggest I've seen so far.
 All passengers bound to Dubai are required to queue for an eye scanning.
 My sense of direction is poor so next thing to do - download the map (public transports) and I'm good to go....

 I land a job and have to travel once more to change my visa status from visit visa to employment visa.
-So I had a short trip to Muscat, Oman and have my visa stamps on my passport then tadaaa – Officially a UAE emigrant.
+So I had a short trip to Oman-Muscat and had my visa stamps on my passport then taadaaa – Officially UAE residence.
 But then I thought this will be a boring and a lonely place to live in.
 Yet, I'm still on the hunt of what else Dubai has to offer.

 May Allah bless me!